Liz Truss: Post-premiership (since 2022)

 Truss was reselected as the Conservative candidate for South West Norfolk in February 2023 and in August that year, she submitted the list of her resignation honours, which were released in December to coincide with the 2024 New Year Honours.
 In early September 2023 she announced her memoirs about her time as prime minister, Ten Years to Save the West, which was published in April 2024.
 That same month, Truss gave a speech to the Institute for Government think tank in which she blamed "groupthink" amongst officials and the media for the collapse of her premiership.
 Similarly, in October at the Conservative Party Conference, she held an event dubbed the "Great British Growth Rally" which was attended by hundreds of Conservative Party members, in contrast to government ministers who gave speeches to a hall which was, according to the Telegraph, "at times almost empty".
 In February 2024 she co-launched the Popular Conservatism group with others including Jacob Rees-Mogg, Lee Anderson and Priti Patel and spoke at its inaugural event.
 The 2024 general election, held on 4 July, resulted in Truss losing her seat, in which she was defending a majority of over 26,000, to the Labour challenger, Terry Jermy; the result was described as a Portillo moment by The Spectator, a right-leaning magazine.

+Truss sparked controversy in September 2025 when she argued that the far-right anti-Islam activist Tommy Robinson had been "unfairly demonised" during an interview with Newsweek.
+In response, Labour's Education Secretary Bridget Phillipson and Liberal Democrat deputy leader Daisy Cooper called for her to be expelled from the Conservative Party.

+On 5 December 2025 Truss launched her The Liz Truss Show, available on YouTube and other video services.
+Also in late 2025, Truss was reported to be working with property developer Robert Tchenguiz on recruiting founder members to fund conversion of a building in London's Curzon Street to house a private members' club, the Leconfield, described as "strategic nexus for a global network of pro-growth leaders".
+The proposed development was approved by Westminster City Council in May 2026.